Step 1: Locate the auto fuses

 Back side of cover

-Vehicles today have 40 or more fuses grouped in two or more places.
+Vehicles today have 40 or more auto fuses grouped in two or more places and usually vary from 10 to 30 amps.
 Usually located in or around the instrument panel near the dash, fuses can also be found under the hood and even under the rear seat.

 Next time your radio, lights or other device stops working, chances are a blown fuse is the culprit.
 Look under “Fuses” in your owner’s manual for help finding your fuse panels.
 Most manuals have a diagram showing you where each fuse box is.
 Each fuse panel cover should have a diagram listing each device and the corresponding fuse.